guzelishmaeva/guzelishmaeva.github.io/docs/_pages/Research.md

 ## The Limits of Propaganda with Strategic Communication
 <details>
   <summary><strong style="color: #003366; font-size: 18px;">Abstract</strong></summary>
-  <p style="font-size: 16px;"> propose a model in which agents can choose between supporting or not supporting the
+  <p style="font-size: 16px;"> I propose a model in which agents can choose between supporting or not supporting the
 government while the quality of the government is unknown.
 The sender uses propaganda to introduce a bias to the public signal.
 Society consists of credulous and skeptical citizens connected via a random matching mechanism.
 Credulous citizens follow the public signal